Fear Of The Butcher’s Knife In New Delhi

 In Basai Darapur, almost all land is owned by Tyagis, Tanwars and Baghels.
 West Delhi itself is a cluster of villages populated chiefly by Tyagis and Jats.
 In Darapur, Tyagis are the biggest beneficiaries of the massive Muslim influx, both through rent and abundant cheap labour.

 It is this panic that prompted a Delhi-based association of Tyagis to recently give a call for boycott of immigrant Muslims.
-After the murder, the association called a panchayat of caste members from over 70 villages - as from as Hapur in Uttar Pradesh and parts of Haryana - to discuss the viability of not renting property to Muslims and not employing Muslim labour.
+After the murder, the association called a panchayat of caste members from over 70 villages - as far as Hapur in Uttar Pradesh and parts of Haryana - to discuss the viability of not renting property to Muslims and not employing Muslim labour.
 One of the organisers was Anand Tyagi, a first-cousin of Dhruv Tyagi.

 Amreesh Tyagi, general secretary of the association, told the media after the meeting, “We have decided that no Muslim migrant should be given any house or shop on rent.
 We do not have any issue with the local Muslims here.
 We live peacefully here.
 But Muslims from outside Delhi create trouble here.”

 When this correspondent visited the meeting spot - Tyagi dharamshala in Basai Darapur - on Wednesday, some elderly men were playing cards.
 They said the meeting failed to arrive at a consensus and had to be dissolved midway.
 "Some influential people suggested avoiding renting to Muslims.
 But some others vehemently protested the idea, saying it would kill their source of income," one of them said.

 They explained why the community is divided on the proposal: Many house owners do not live in Basai Darapur and do not care.
 Most factory owners do not live here either.
 It's the resident house owners who are leading the boycott campaign.